cristinadobre/cristinadobre.github.io/now.md

 Currently, I'm using machine learning models to generate and explore gaze and other appropriate nonverbal behaviours, for virtual humans suitable for immersive VR.
 Using multimodal datasets (think of, video eye data, upper-body motion-capture, audio and video recordings) I’m working on building nonverbal behaviour models that can drive virtual humans' gaze behaviour based on the user’s actions in VR.

-*I'm also looking for appropriate placements for my research.
-If you have any suggestions, please get in touch! :)*

 As a side project, I'm working on markerless facial mocap and animation of very young children.
 This project is based in [the Dept of Psychiatry from Oxford University](https://www.psych.ox.ac.uk/), and aims to provide young adults resources to develop parenting skills.